pasc2018kerc2019/Test-CDA-Shooters/README.md

 ## How to Use it

-- Once you've got the folder and files in your computer open with a right click index.php with your php server :Open file in Browser (vscode for instance) and let's begin
+- Once you've got the folder and files in your computer
+- Open with a right click index.php with your php server :Open file in Browser (vscode option for instance)
+- And begin the game

 ## How to run the dunning program